 #3 Shifting the focus to aerobic capacity and muscular endurance:

 Example session 5: 10-16 x 60second hills, 90second jog recoveries

 Example session 6: 2-3 x 10 x 30second hills, 35-40sec jog recoveries – see tempo hill running intervals

-By reducing the recoveries, we can make these even more specific for an endurance runner.
-This increases the aerobic component of the hill session, as well as the muscular and strength endurance component.
+By reducing the recovery ratio even further, we can make these even more specific for an endurance runner.
+Not only does this increase the aerobic component, but it also increases the muscular and strength endurance component.

 So what intensity should you use for these hills?
-In order to provide a strong aerobic training benefit, whilst still developing anaerobic metabolism and strength endurance, the intensity really needs to be around 1500/3000m intensity.
+In order to provide a strong aerobic training benefit, while still developing anaerobic conditioning and strength endurance, the intensity really needs to be around 1500/3000m intensity.

-Whilst anaerobic metabolism plays a much smaller role, your blood lactate levels will still increase significantly – thanks to the much reduced recoveries – so you improve your ability to tolerate and clear increased acidity.
+- While anaerobic metabolism plays a much smaller role, your blood lactate levels will still increase significantly – thanks to the much reduced recoveries – so you will improve your ability to tolerate and clear increased acidity.

 A final note on short hill repeats

 It’s important to remember the need to achieve a balance between different training intensities.
-And, hill training is no different – to get the most from hill training we should use a range of different hill workouts, both within a training block and throughout your yearly training plans.
+And, hill training is no different: to get the most from hill training you should use a range of different hill workouts, both within a training block and throughout your yearly training plans.